truonghm/sql-problems/review.md

 1. **Assignment/Testing**: Applicant is assigned a data analysis problem, which can either be done at home and submit before given deadline, or done on-site.
 The former is more common.
 Applicant can choose whichever technologies they are comfortable with, as long as they can produce result.
 Methodology and domain knowledge are often valued more.

-2. **Technical questions** given during interviews, which cover various topics: probability, statistics, SQL, Python, R, etc. You can often code on paper.
+2. **Technical questions** given during interviews, which cover various topics: probability, statistics, SQL, Python, R, etc. You may be required to write your code on paper.

 This review is mainly about the 2nd method: technical questions, particularly SQL questions.
 I admit that I lack a formal education in database management/ETL, and thus heavily, and also willingly depend on Google and code completion instead of memorization.
 As such SQL questions can be scary.